 First, the data in tmpSound is completely replaced by a copy of the first 1000 samples in mySound.
 Note that the copySamples:at:count method doesn't remove any data from its first argument, it simply copies the specified range of samples from the first argument into the receiver.
 Next, tmpSound is prepended to mySound, creating a repetition of the first 1000 samples in mySound.
 The insertSamples: method inserts a copy of the argument into the receiver.
 Thus, the argument can be freed after inserting.

-objects involved in the
+The two Snd objects involved in the

 insertSamples:at: method (the